kyledpierson/codenames-spymaster/README.md

-  -noPi                     Don't run Raspberry Pi code for capturing images and dictating clues -keycard <path>           Location of an existing image of the key card -wordgrid <path>          Location of an existing image of the grid of words -loadInitialState <path>  Location of the object from saveInitialState -saveInitialState <path>  Location to save the game's initial state object
+  -noPi                     Don't run Raspberry Pi code for capturing images and dictating clues -keycard <path>           Location of an existing image of the key card -wordgrid <path>          Location of an existing image of the grid of words -loadInitialState <path>  Location of the object from saveInitialState (bypass all image processing) -saveInitialState <path>  Location to save the game's initial state object
 ```
 *Examples*